vane44/giraffeMaker/readme.md

 Each giraffe should have three properties:

 - The name of the giraffe
-- The height of the giraffe (meters)
+- The height of the giraffe (feet)
 - How hungry the giraffe is (arbitrary value)

+Changed 'meters' to 'feet'

 Giraffes have a special set of methods which should only be accessible by them: